Sir Douglas Bader being honoured as “Chief Morning Bird” by the Kainai Indians

 (From: “This Week in Canadian History” (Oct.
 3 – Oct 9, 1818 – 1998): ‘Edward, Prince of Wales (later King Edward VIII) was honoured with the name “Red Crow” when he became the first Kainai Chief at a ceremony in Lethbridge, Alberta.
 The Kainai (Blood Indians) of southern Alberta created the honorary chieftainship to recognise individuals who have contributed either to the Blood people or to humanity in general.
 Membership is limited to 40 living persons and the honour is highly prized.
 Among those who have been members are Douglas Bader (Morning Bird), Pierre Berton (Big Plume), and Pope John Paul II (Big Holy White Father).’

-The DOUGLAS BADER FOUNDATION has been continuing Sir Douglas’s work with amputees since his death over 30 years ago and has many projects both completed and underway to assist amputees and other disabled.
-However, we are particularly excited about this enterprise.
-We know that BADER BRAVES, combining, as it does, Sir Douglas’s respect for the Native Canadian Indians, his delight in his Honourary Chieftainship and his love of children would be a venture particularly close to his heart.
+We know that BADER BRAVES, combining, as it does, Sir Douglas’s respect for the Native Canadian Indians, his delight in his Honourary Chieftainship and his love of children, would be a venture particularly close to his heart.

 In a nutshell: